Hurry Go Round: Reception and legacy

 Lyrics to "Hurry Go Round" are engraved on hide's tombstone, seen on the right, partially obscured by flowers just above a carving of one of his guitars.

 "Hurry Go Round" reached number 2 on the Oricon Singles Chart.
 By the end of the year it had sold 567,890 copies and was the 41st best-selling single of 1998.
 The single was certified platinum by the RIAJ in November 1998, and double platinum in February 2020 for sales over 500,000.

+Hiroko Goto of Real Sound wrote that, with its bouncy tempo and light, airy melody, "Hurry Go Round" stands out as one of the more pop-oriented songs in hide's catalogue, and suggested this might be because the vocals are soft and gentle due to being taken from a demo.
+She also noted the lyrics about a recurring cycle to be worthy of special attention, as she felt they were a message from the deceased hide.

 Some of the lyrics to the song are engraved on hide's tombstone.
 "Hurry Go Round" was chosen as the title for a May 26, 2018, documentary film about hide.
 Its ending theme is a new version of the song titled "Hurry Go Round (hide Vocal Take 2)".
 This version of the song has only hide's vocals and Pata's acoustic guitar, and is included on the June 6, 2018, tribute album Tribute Impulse.

 The 251st chapter of the manga series Rurouni Kenshin, published in September 1999, is titled "Hurry Go Round" after the song.
 The author, Nobuhiro Watsuki, was listening to the song a lot while drawing the final arc of the series and felt it fitted well with the characters Yukishiro Enishi and Hitokiri Battōsai, and referred to it as the Jinchū arc's theme song.